confluentinc/confluent-kafka-python/README.md

 pace with core Apache Kafka and components of the [Confluent Platform](https://www.confluent.io/product/compare/).

-The Python bindings provides a high-level Producer and Consumer with support for the balanced consumer groups of Apache Kafka 0.9.
+The Python bindings provides a high-level Producer and Consumer with support for the balanced consumer groups of Apache Kafka &gt;= 0.9.

 See the [API documentation](http://docs.confluent.io/current/clients/confluent-kafka-python/index.html) for more info.